Ousman37/my_portfolio/README.md

-# Semester  Cross Course Project - Noroff
+# My personal portfolio

 ![crosscourseproject](https://github.com/Ousman37/my_portfolio/blob/main/Screenshot%202022-10-14%20at%2009.34.50.png)

 ## Description

-This project was completed in stages throughout the first year of the Noroff Front-End development course as part of the course work and underwent many changes, initially the site being just HTML , CSS  later on adding some functionality sure as shooping cart with  javascript. finally having integrated wordpress api called it with javascript.
+Here  are My ##showcase   ##projcets that worked on  throughout the first year of the Noroff Front-End development .

 ## Built With